puppetlabs/puppet-docs/source/puppetdb/1/upgrade.markdown

 Checking for Updates
 -----

 PuppetDB's [performance dashboard][dashboard] displays the current version in the upper right corner.
-It also automatically checks for updates, and will show a link to the newest version under the version indicator if your deployment is out of date.
+It also automatically checks for updates and will show a link to the newest version under the version indicator if your deployment is out of date.

 What to Upgrade
 -----